 Research and Development

-The majority of CropLife SA's supplier members develop new products, some of which may be international companies developing new chemistry or new biologicals while local companies develop new products based on existing chemistry and biologicals.
-Research into new combinations of existing chemicals often result in innovative pesticides that are marketed to address difficult pest issues such as invasive cactus species eradication with new combinations to replace harsh chemicals such as monosodium methylarsonate.
+Many of CropLife SA's supplier members develop new products, some of which may be international companies developing new chemistry or new biologicals while local companies develop new products based on existing chemistry and biologicals.
+Research into new combinations of existing chemicals often results in innovative pesticides that are marketed to address difficult pest issues with new combinations to replace harsh chemicals.

-CropLife International’s video “Research and Development in Plant Science” shows the complex, lengthy and resource intensive R&D process from finding the right chemical compound to extensive safety testing of the final product and beyond.
-The video gives an insight into the huge number of people and the enormous amount of time and resources necessary today to bring even a single product to the market.
+CropLife International’s video “Research and Development in Plant Science” shows the complex, lengthy, and resource-intensive R&D process from finding the right chemical compound to extensive safety testing of the final product and beyond.
+The video gives an insight into the number of people and the enormous amount of time and resources necessary today to bring even a single product to the market.

 Click here to see the video.

 - The aim of R&D programmes is to develop new products, as well as improving the activity and safety of older products through improved formulation, packaging and delivery.

 - Crop protection is one of the most research-intensive industries globally.